polirural/polirural/index.md

 ## Welcome 👋

 Thanks for the visit.
-This page mostly compiles public and OS info about the public repositories.
+This page mostly compiles public and OS info about the repositories related to System Dynamics in the context of [PoliRural](https://polirural.eu/).

+>Future Oriented Collaborative Policy Development for Rural Areas and People

 ## Code and docs